helloworld3200/instant-3d-text/README.md

 ### Limitations

 - Currently, this only exports to an OBJ format.
-- This does not support different fonts or italic/bold.
+- This does not support different fonts
+- It can't make italic/bold text.

 If people actually use this project, I might add these features eventually.